 Foundation Software Inc. Consultant

 Ongoing Consulting and contract software development

-I teach in the Integrated Telecommunication and Computer Technologies (ITCT) Bachelor of Applied Technology program, which is a 4 year co-op degree with an engineering focus.
-I was a member of the curriculum development team for this program, which is unique in that it is completely project based.
+I taught in the Electronic Systems Engineering (ESE) Bachelor of Engineering program, which is a 4 year co-op degree with a systems engineering focus.
+I was a member of the original curriculum development team for this program, which is unique in that it is completely project based.
 I participated in and lead curriculum teams for the second and third years of the program, and have delivered first, second, third, and fourth year sessions on programming, operating systems, mathematics, telecommunications, networking, and signal processing.
 I have been academic lead for several semester teams.

 Manager of Design & Development